Sid-istic/End-to-End-customer-Churn/notebook/readme.md

 ## 📂 Data

-> The dataset used for this project is anonymized and contains customer demographics, service usage, and churn status.
-(You can mention the source if it's from Kaggle or your own data.)
+> The dataset used for this project is anonymized and contains customer demographics, service usage, and churn status from kaggle (source mention in main readme)

 ---